-Last Updated on February 28, 2023 by Emmanuel
+Last Updated on August 4, 2023 by Emmanuel

 What is venture capital?

 Many different venture capital firms exist, each with its investment strategy.
-Some focus on specific industries, while others take a more general approach.

 What do venture capitalists look for in a startup?